MohammadAbuShams/Albaik-Restaurant/README.md

 # AlBaik Restaurant

 Welcome to the **AlBaik Restaurant** project!
-This is a nice website showcasing the menu, restaurant details, and basic features like a contact form, user registration, and a login page.
+This is a website showcasing the menu, restaurant details, and basic features like a contact form, user registration, and a login page.
 Built with HTML, and some images, the site replicates a digital menu for one of Saudi Arabia's most popular fast-food chains, AlBaik.

 ## Live Demo